CospanDesign/nysa/ibuilder/xilinx_builder/README.md

       - flags: Flags that can be set for the synthesizer, any flag specified by the user will override the default values set in site_scons/xst_default_flags.json
-  * ngd: Settings for ngdbuild translator
+  * ngdbuild: Settings for ngdbuild translator
       - flags: Flags that can be set for the translator, any flag specified by the user will override the default values set in site_scons/ngd_default_flags.json